unixx0055/TECHBYTES_EC108A/README.md

 3. connet with us
 4. social sites

-## This website is made our team "TECHBYTES"😎
+## This website is made by our team "TECHBYTES"😎

 we love this project learn a little bit but it was full of enjoymenmt 🎉